benkores/CSC430Project/README.md

 1) Launch database server with: java -jar "C:\Apache\db-derby-10.16.1.1-bin\lib\derbyrun.jar" server start -noSecurityManager
 2) Run SQLConnect.Java

-If any issues with SQLConnect or Material GUI add all jars in C:\Apache\db-derby-10.16.1.1-bin\lib and CSC430Project\material to build path
+If any issues with SQLConnect or Material GUI add all jars in C:\Apache\db-derby-10.16.1.1-bin\lib and CSC430Project\material to build path in your IDE